curl/everything-curl/libcurl-easyhandle.md

 ### Reuse!

 Easy handles are meant and designed to be reused.
-When you've done a single transfer with the easy handle, you can immediately use it again for your next transfer.
+When you have done a single transfer with the easy handle, you can immediately use it again for your next transfer.
 There are lots of gains to be had by this.